subosito/css-standard/README.md

 ## Standard?

 Yes.

-I means this is a [stylelint](https://github.com/stylelint/stylelint) wrapper with [standard  configuration](https://github.com/stylelint/stylelint-config-standard) built-in.
-No need to create `.stylelintrc`, no need for config customization, it just works!.
+I mean this is a [stylelint](https://github.com/stylelint/stylelint) wrapper with [standard  configuration](https://github.com/stylelint/stylelint-config-standard) built-in.
+No need to create `.stylelintrc`, no need for any customization, it just works!.

 ## Vim